List of Star Wars species (A–E): Bith

 Fans pose with Figrin D'an and the Modal Nodes at Disney Weekend.

 Bith are native to the planet Clak'Dor VII.
 They have pale skin, large heads and eyes, and long fingers.
 Their mouths are hidden within three folds of moist skin, and their ears are capable of hearing frequencies far beyond those that most species can perceive.
 In some cases, Bith have been known to hear high-powered communication broadcast signals without using artificial equipment.
 Due to their highly tuned audio senses, Bith are often sought after as musicians across the galaxy.
 They also have great reputations as starship mechanics and scientists.
 Figrin D'an and the Modal Nodes are a Bith band seen playing music in the Mos Eisley Cantina.
+Darth Tenebrous, the Sith master of Darth Plagueis, was a Bith.
 Bith are also able to store large amounts of information in a very short period of time and retain that information in an undamaged binary state for short periods of time.
 They are considered mature at ten years of age and are known for long life.

 Blarina

 The Blarina are an alien race introduced in the 2015 novelization of Star Wars: The Force Awakens by Alan Dean Foster.
 In the novel, X-wing fighter pilot Poe Dameron, stranded on the desert planet Jakku, is aided by the Blarina scavenger Naka Iit.
-Naka is described as being humanoid but scaly, a little more than half the height of a human, with a short, wide snout and gold-hued, slitted eyes.
+Naka is described as being humanoid but scaly, a little more than half the height of a human, with a short, wide snout and gold-hued, slit eyes.
 He has claws and sharp teeth, and more teeth than humans have.
 Poe notes that the Blarina are "not especially strong, but ... very, very quick".
 Naka also mentions a Blarina merchant named Ohn Gos in the Jakku settlement of Blowback Town.